-6 Benzene and other Volatile Organic Compounds
+6. Benzene and other Volatile Organic Compounds

-This section merges previous years sections on Ozone Precursors and Benzene and Toluene, all of which are Volatile Organic Compounds (VOC).
+This chapter presents the reults from measurements of Ozone Precursors and benzene and toluene, all of which are Volatile Organic Compounds (VOC).

 Benzene, toluene, ethylbenzene and xylenes are monitored on two kerbside stations in Copenhagen in weekly resolution, i.e. Jagtvej/1257 and H.C.
 Andersen's Boulevard/1103.
 These VOCs are collected using passive sampling, and subsequently extracted and analysed by Gas Chomatography MS (GC-MS).